harsh-ps-2003/rumi/README.md

 The server will start with 100 demo identifiers (1000000000 through 1000000099).
 Register the identifier you want to lookup later using `cargo run --bin client register 1000000042 $UUID` Run `cargo run --bin client lookup 1000000042` in another terminal to start the client and lookup for a valid identifier.
 Run `cargo run --bin client lookup 9999999999` to lookup a invalid identifier.

-The registration process isn't a simple "add to list" operation.
-It's a carefully designed cryptographic protocol that ensures:
-The server never learns the cleartext phone number.
-The server never learns the cleartext UUID.
-The server cannot link a phone number to its corresponding UUID without the client's cooperation (specifically, without the client's secret).
-The server's access patterns are hidden by ORAM.
-This privacy is maintained even during the lookup phase.
-The server facilitates the matching process, but it remains oblivious to the actual values being matched.

 ## Protocol Flow

 ```mermaid